-One interesting implication of equations (6) and (7) is that, under certain conditions, the optimal portfolio response to an increase (decrease) in interest rates is actually to increase (decrease) the risky share.
-From equation (6) this can happen when a higher riskless rate is associated with a significant increase in the investor's human capital.
-Since human capital is a closer substitute for bonds this therefore implies a higher optimal risky share in financial wealth, potentially offsetting the other channels.
-From equation (7) we obtain the same logic but now when higher interest rates are associated with a sufficiently large decrease in investor wealth.
+One interesting implication of equations (6) and (7) is that, under certain conditions, the optimal portfolio response in the model with labor income also leads to reverse reaching for yield.
+From equation (6), this can happen when a higher riskless rate is associated with a significant increase in the investor's human capital.
+Since human capital is a closer substitute for bonds, this implies a higher optimal risky share in financial wealth, potentially offsetting the other channels.
+From equation (7), we obtain the same logic but now when higher interest rates are associated with a sufficiently large decrease in investor wealth.
 As wealth falls the relative importance of human capital increases and we have the same logic as before.

-It is important to note that the second term in both equations is not very large: it is divided by wealth in equation (6) and by the ratio of human capital to wealth squared in equation (7).
-However, if the first term is also particularly small, which will happen for investors who expect the equity premium to remain (almost) unchanged, then the second effect can indeed dominate, thus leading to reverse reaching for yield behavior.
+It is important to note that, in both equations, the second term is not very large: it is divided by wealth in equation (6) and by the ratio of human capital to wealth squared in equation (7).
+However, if the first term is also particularly small, which can happen for investors who expect the equity premium to remain (almost) unchanged, then the second effect can indeed dominate, thus leading to "reverse reaching for yield".
 This is naturally also more likely to happen in cases when the two channels (decrease in wealth and increase in human capital) operate simultaneously (i.e. when combining both equations).